Neo-Nazism: Bosnia and Herzegovina

 The neo-Nazi white nationalist organization Bosanski Pokret Nacionalnog Ponosa (Bosnian Movement of National Pride) was founded in Bosnia and Herzegovina in July 2009.
 Its model is the Waffen-SS Handschar Division, which was composed of Bosniak volunteers.
 It proclaimed its main enemies to be "Jews, Roma, Serbian Chetniks, the Croatian separatists, Josip Broz Tito, Communists, homosexuals and blacks".
 Its ideology is a mixture of Bosnian nationalism, National Socialism and white nationalism.
 It says "Ideologies that are not welcome in Bosnia are: Zionism, Islamism, communism, capitalism.
 The only ideology good for us is Bosnian nationalism because it secures national prosperity and social justice..."
 The group is led by a person nicknamed Sauberzwig, after the commander of the 13th SS Handschar.
 The group's strongest area of operations is in the Tuzla area of Bosnia.

 Bulgaria

 The primary neo-Nazi political party to receive attention in post-WWII Bulgaria is the Bulgarian National Union – New Democracy.

 On 13 February of every year since 2003, Bulgarian neo-Nazis and like-minded far-right nationalists gather at Sofia to honor Hristo Lukov, a late World War II general known for his antisemitic and pro-Nazi stance.
 From 2003 to 2019, the annual event was hosted by Bulgarian National Union.

 Bulgaria is also home to a neo-Nazi group called the White Front that is "linked to an extremely violent fringe of neo-Nazis" that have defaced synagogues with antisemitic posters.
 White Front also countered Sofia Pride by plastering around homophobic posters claiming homosexuality is connected to pedophilia.

+On August 5, 2026, a man was killed in a livestreamed lynching by a gang of teenage neo-Nazis and the incident sparked discussion of neo-Nazi vigilantism in Bulgaria.
+Later in August 2026, a crowd of Bulgarian neo-Nazis sieged a hotel hosting Jewish tourists, attempting to break the door and windows.
+The neo-Nazis chanted "Sieg heil" and performed Nazi salutes and left only when dispersed by the police.

+Valeri Simeonov, former deputy Prime Minister, has been described as employing neo-Nazi rhetoric.
+Simeonov characterized Romanis as "feral humanoids" and described giving them equal rights as a "sinister experiment" and "Bolshevism" and talked of the need for concentration camps in Bulgaria.
+Simeonov was later appointed to co-chair the National Council on Co-operation on Ethnic and Integration Issues.